MarkusHaak/dominION/README.md

 git clone --recurse-submodules https://github.com/MarkusHaak/dominION.git
 ```

-3. Run the setup script in the directory dominION/script/setup
+3. Run the setup script located in the directory dominION/script/setup

 > ***Info*** : Please **replace USER, HOST and DEST** with the information specific to the server to which the sequencing data shall be transmitted. *HOST* is either the remote server's ip address or, more commonly, its domain hostname. *USER* needs to be replaced with a username on that remote server, and *DEST* is the full path of a directory on the remote server where the transmitted files and folders shall be saved.